unChaz/sci-fi-5e/srd/classes/monk.md

 ##  Stunning Strike

-Starting at 5th level, you can interfere with the flow of ki in an opponent’s body.
+Starting at 5th level, you can interfere with the flow of ki in an opponent's body.
 When you hit another creature with a melee weapon attack, you can spend 1 ki point to attempt a stunning strike.
 The target must succeed on a Constitution saving throw or be stunned until the end of your next turn.

 ##  Ki-Empowered Strikes